foo123/Abacus/README.md

 See the comments in the code for algorithms and references used.

-A variety of combinatorial algorithms &amp; statistics are given, for example, in:
+A variety of combinatorial algorithms, number theory algorithms &amp; statistics are given, for example, in:

 * [The Art of Computer Programming, Donald Knuth](http://www-cs-faculty.stanford.edu/~uno/taocp.html)
 * [FXT library, Joerg Arndt](http://www.jjj.de/fxt/) and his [PhD thesis](https://maths-people.anu.edu.au/~brent/pd/Arndt-thesis.pdf)